wecodemore/wpstarter/docs/06-A-Commented-Sample-Composer-Json.md

 }
 ```

-For readability sake, WP Starter specific configuration will be placed in separate `wpstarter.json` file that could look like this:
+For readability’s sake, WP Starter specific configuration will be placed in separate `wpstarter.json` file that could look like this:

 ```json
 {